CuriousCurmudgeon/history_of_vcs/03_rcs.md

 There were also some auxilary commands.
 The most interesting of them is _rcs_, which lets you break locks.
 Even using RCS on a very small project in college, people forgot to release locks on a regular basis.
 Interestingly, breaking the lock also sends an email to the person who held the lock.

 RCS also copied the _sccsid_ concept from SCCS.
 As far as I can tell, this is the last major version control system to use this concept.
+(TODO: Actually, this is wrong.
+CVS includes it as well, which means SVN does too.
+Git doesn't directly support it, but does let you do something similar with attributes. https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes)

 RCS departs from SCCS in the way it stores deltas.
 SCCS stored all the deltas interleaved with each other.
 Interleaved deltas have a couple of performance characteristics.